-Eglise Saint-Sulpice is found in an unexpected but delightful open space in a busy quartier of the 6th Arrondissement, very near Jardin du Luxembourg.
-From Boulevard Saint-Germain you might find yourself walking along narrow Rue Saint-Sulpice — perhaps you're window shopping — and suddenly looming above you is the back side of an enormous church.
+Eglise Saint-Sulpice can be found in an unexpected but delightful open space in a busy quartier of the 6th Arrondissement, very near Jardin du Luxembourg.
+From Boulevard Saint-Germain you might find yourself window shopping along the narrow street named for the church, Rue Saint-Sulpice when suddenly, looming above you, is the back side of an enormous church.

 • January... |